priyamdas/academic-kickstart/content/research/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-## Ongoing Projects
+## Projects
 #### How Percieved Effort Affects Resistance to Learning New Tools
 {{< figure src="tools.png" title="These three smart ovens can produce cakes of varying quality.
 Which one would you spend your time on mastering?
 Try it out [here.](https://toolswitching.web.app/)" lightbox="true" >}}
 Many of us are familiar with asking someone to use a new software or technology and being met with resistance to the change.
 Perhaps you've even felt it yourself, feeling that the tool you currently use works well enough and that the new tool doesn't warrant the effort needed to learn it.
 To investigate how this resistance to new tools relates to the effort required to learn the tool and the age of the user, I've designed a set of studies which ask people to learn to use kitchen appliances of varying difficulty.
 You can try one of the experiments [here.](https://toolswitching.web.app/)

-## Completed Projects
 #### The Effect of Practice in Overcoming Age-Related Performance Gaps
 {{< figure src="catchup.jpg" title="Shown here are the probabilities of an older adult catching up to a younger adult on Lumosity games testing different cognitive abilities.
 Values of at least 0.50 mean that an older adult who practiced 80 more times than a younger adult was able to beat the younger adult's score.
 The axis numbers are decade markers, such that \"50\" represents those users 50-59 years old and \"60\" means 60-69 years old, etc." lightbox="true" >}}
 It's been fairly well studied that younger adults learn faster and perform better on cognitive tasks testing memory and multitasking ability compared to adults even just 10 years older.
 This performance gap only increases as the age gap gets larger.
 However, could the older person ever match or even surpass the younger person's performance given unlimited time to practice the task?
 I investigated this question using data obtained from users of the popular brain training website [Lumosity](https://www.lumosity.com).
 I analyzed the performance data of nearly 10,000 users aged 18-90 years old and found that if older adults practice more than younger adults,the probability of older adults catching up to younger adults increases.
 Additionally, the extra practice allows older adults to match the performance of adults up to 20 years younger in many games (see graphic above).
-This work has been accepted for publication and you can read the details [here.](https://psyarxiv.com/6jd3c/)
+This work was peer-reviewed and you can read the published paper [here.](https://doi.org/10.1525/collabra.88156)

 #### How Autonomy Affects Task Engagement
 {{< figure src="choice.jpg" title="Participants are given the option to choose the types of images to classify.
 You can try this experiment for yourself [here](https://grocery-images.web.app/)." lightbox="true" >}}